annebrandes/game-of-life/README.md

 From a starting configuration of active and inactive cells, the game will evolve based off these initial rules.
 Users of this implementation of conway's game of life will be able to determine the starting configuration and augment future successive configurations by halting the game and touching the cell they would like to make active or inactive.

 To use this repo, either:
-1. Clone the repo and use "npm start"
+1. Clone the repo and use `npm start`
 2. Follow this link: [link]